Shriners Auditorium

 Shriners Auditorium is a 2,650-seat indoor arena located in Wilmington, Massachusetts.
 It was built in 1977 as the headquarters for the Aleppo Shriners, who had been based in Boston, Massachusetts since 1882.
 The Aleppo Shriners still own the auditorium today.
-It is also the home of the Boston Derby Dames roller derby league.
+It is also the home of the Boston Roller Derby roller derby league.

 The facility features 37000 sqft of exhibit space in the arena and 11600 sqft of meeting space in three meeting rooms.
 Its main lobby features 3300 sqft of space.
 It can seat up to 4,150 for boxing, wrestling, mixed martial arts and concerts, among other events.
 As of February 2009, all mma events promoted by World Championship Fighting have been hosted there.
 Trade shows, sporting events, conventions, banquets and the Shrine Circus are also held at the facility.

 The building is wheelchair accessible and has a 24 ft ceiling height.
 Because of its location in an office park off I-93, there is plenty of parking, including 1,500 in its own parking lot.